 - Do you ensure that users’ data – as far as possible – is processed directly on the users’ own device(s)?

-- When processing data is necessary other than on the user’s own devices, such as your server or a cloud solution, is the data collected unidentifiable?
+- When the processing of data is necessary other than on the user’s own devices, such as your server or a cloud solution, is collected data not related to an identifiable person?

 - Do you use profiling?
 If so, do you allow the user to influence and determine the values, rules and input that underlie the profiling?

 - Do you use data to predict individual-level behaviour or only patterns?

 - In which country is your data stored?